 - overwhelm or attempt to overwhelm the infrastructure over which the Services are provided;

 - take any action that is likely to adversely affect the use or functionality of the Services; or

 - access the Services by any means other than the supported interfaces.

-- Your Content or Your Applications (including any claim that they infringe any propriety right, including any Intellectual Property Right of a third party).
+- Your Content or Your Applications (including any claim that they infringe anyone else’s rights, including Intellectual Property Rights, privacy rights or other proprietary rights); or

 7.1 You will comply, and ensure that your Authorised Users comply, with all of our security, technology and risk management policies, rules and guidelines relating to the use of the Services which we provide to you from time to time, including any end user terms and conditions provided in connection with the use of the Services.
-We will provide reasonable notice of any new policies, rules and guidelines or any changes to existing policies, rules and guidelines.
-If you do not agree to these, then you may terminate this Agreement in accordance with clause 13.4.
+We will provide you with a notice period of at least 30 days, or such shorter period as we may reasonably require in the circumstances (for example to address a security or risk issue), of any new policies, rules and guidelines or any changes to existing policies, rules, and guidelines.
+If you do not agree to these, then unless those changes are required by law or to comply with applicable professional and ethical standards or codes, you may terminate this Agreement in accordance with clause 13.4.
 You further agree to immediately notify us if you become aware of any event or action which might reasonably impair the Services’ security, such as improper access to the password of an Authorised User or a potential or actual breach of clause 6.4 by you.

 7.2 You are responsible for:

 - the management, conduct and operation of your business, interests and affairs;